googleapis/google-cloud-python/packages/google-cloud-bigtable/samples/snippets/README.md

 ## Python Samples for Cloud Bigtable

-This directory contains samples for Cloud Bigtable, which may be used as a refererence for how to use this product.
+This directory contains samples for Cloud Bigtable, which may be used as a reference for how to use this product.
-Samples, quickstarts, and other documentation are available at <a href="https://cloud.google.com/bigtable">cloud.google.com</a>.
+Samples, quickstarts, and other documentation are available at [cloud.google.com](https://cloud.google.com/bigtable).

 ### Snippets